Where to Find An Architect?

 This is probably an even better know institution – The Royal Institute of British Architects.

-Their website is very informative and also allows to search through their members and to see some of their projects.
+Their website is very informative and also allows them to search through their members and to see some of their projects.

 You may or may not be a vivid reader of interior design magazines, but it is often the case that before embarking on their own project, homeowners study a few of them.